-- Repayments are weekly.
-Rather than making monthly payments, you’ll need to make them weekly — which potentially could cut into your bottom line.
+- Weekly repayments.
+Rather than making monthly payments, you’ll need to make them weekly — which could potentially cut into your bottom line.
 You’ll pay less, but you’ll need to be sure funds are in your account and ready for automatic deduction.

 - Minimum revenue for the previous year.
 Newer businesses may not meet the minimum revenue requirement of $50,000 and will need to seek out other lenders offering startup loans.

 - Minimum personal credit score.
 Even if your business credit is great, QuickBooks Capital bases its eligibility requirement from your personal finances as well.
 Other lenders may focus solely on your business credit history and revenue.

 - Personal bankruptcies can impact your eligibility.
 Even if you run a thriving business, a personal bankruptcy within two years of your application will disqualify you.

 Compare business loans from top providers